Introduction

 Implementation process

-- Developed templates for common campaign types
+- Customised templates for different types of campaigns

 - Implemented time tracking for accurate client billing